icopy-site/awesome-cn/docs/awesome/awesome-ipfs.md

 - [bifrost-gateway](https://github.com/ipfs/bifrost-gateway) - [EXPERIMENTAL] A lightweight IPFS Gateway daemon backed by a remote data store.
 - [create-ipfs-app](https://github.com/alexbakers/create-ipfs-app) - Set up a decentralized web3 app by running one command.
+- [dScan](https://github.com/p2plabsxyz/dscan) - A browser extension that uploads the content to Web3.Storage and generates QR codes for CIDs.
 - [gatsby-plugin-ipfs](https://github.com/moxystudio/gatsby-plugin-ipfs) - Adds support for deploying Gatsby websites to IPFS by ensuring that assets are relative.
 - [git-ipfs-rehost](https://github.com/whyrusleeping/git-ipfs-rehost) - A script to rehost your git repos in ipfs.
 - [git-remote-ipfs](https://github.com/cryptix/git-remote-ipfs) - push/pull repositories from/to IPFS.